bones-bones/posts/README.md

-A project to post shit
+A project to post posts

+Wanted a blog, started building a blog, started blogging about building a blog